mubeenshaikh2006/kokan-Bazar/README.md

 The Kokan Bazaar Sales Dashboard helps understand:

 ✔ Sales performance across different regions

 ✔ Monthly revenue and profit trends

 ✔ Customer segment contribution

 ✔ Product category performance

 ✔ Shipping efficiency and order distribution

 Instead of analyzing spreadsheets manually, this dashboard provides a visual decision-making tool for faster and clearer analysis.

 ***🎯 Objective***

-1)The goal of this project is to:
+The goal of this project is to:

-2)Convert raw retail data into interactive insights 3)Identify top-performing regions and products
+1)Convert raw retail data into interactive insights

+2)Identify top-performing regions and products

-4)Track profitability and sales growth
+3)Track profitability and sales growth

-5)Help businesses make data-driven decisions 6)Practice real-world Data Analyst workflow
+4)Help businesses make data-driven decisions

+5)Practice real-world Data Analyst workflow

 ***🛠️ Tech Stack Used***